JordanMartinez/purescript-jordans-reference/02-Build-Tools/Readme.md

 ## History: How We Got Here

+The following explanation does not cover all the tools used in PureScript's ecosystem.
+However it provides context for later files.

 ### Phase 1: Initial Tooling

 PureScript's compiler was originally called `psc` (<strong>P</strong>ure<strong>S</strong>cript <strong>C</strong>ompiler) before later being renamed to `purs`.
 (We'll see this `psc` name reappear elsewhere in a related project).